Leonardo DiCaprio: Activism

-Political views
+Politics

-DiCaprio endorsed Hillary Clinton for the 2016 presidential election.
+DiCaprio endorsed Democratic candidate Hillary Clinton for the 2016 United States presidential election.
 In March 2020, DiCaprio attended a fundraiser for Joe Biden at the home of Paramount Pictures executive Sherry Lansing.
 Prior to the 2020 election, DiCaprio narrated a Netflix documentary series about voting rights, stating, "All of us may have been created equal.
 But we'll never actually be equal until we all vote.
 So don't wait."
 On social media, DiCaprio urged voters to make a plan to cast their ballots and to draw attention to voter suppression and restrictive voter ID laws, citing VoteRiders as a source of information and assistance.
 In 2023, DiCaprio testified during the trial against Prakazrel Michel, who is being accused of participating in a foreign influence campaign that was aimed at the Obama and Trump administrations.
-During October 2024, DiCaprio formally endorsed Democratic nominee Kamala Harris for president due to her policies on climate change mitigation, and criticized her Republican opponent Donald Trump.
+In 2024, DiCaprio formally endorsed Kamala Harris for president due to her policies on climate change mitigation, and criticized her Republican opponent Donald Trump.

 Philanthropy

 In 1998, DiCaprio and his mother donated $35,000 for a "Leonardo DiCaprio Computer Center" at a library in Los Feliz.
 In May 2009, DiCaprio joined Kate Winslet, director James Cameron and Canadian singer Celine Dion, in a campaign to raise money to financially support the fees of the nursing home where Millvina Dean, a survivor of the RMS Titanic, was residing.
 DiCaprio and Winslet donated $20,000 to support Dean.
 In 2010, he donated $1 million to relief efforts in Haiti after the earthquake.
 In 2011, DiCaprio joined the Animal Legal Defense Fund's campaign to release Tony, a tiger that had spent the last decade at a truck stop in Grosse Tête, Louisiana.
 DiCaprio donated $61,000 to the gay rights group GLAAD in 2013.

 In 2016, DiCaprio donated $65,000 to the annual fundraising gala for the Children of Armenia Fund, where he was a special guest of his friend and honorary chair, Tony Shafrazi.
 Supporting Hurricane Harvey (2017) relief efforts, DiCaprio provided $1 million through his foundation.
 In 2020, DiCaprio's foundation donated $3 million to Australia bushfire relief efforts.
-Amidst the 2022 Russian invasion of Ukraine, the media announced DiCaprio donated $10 million to support Ukraine, (Note: DiCaprio donated to humanitarian groups, including CARE, International Rescue Committee, the United Nation's High Commissioner for Refugees and Save the Children.) although the news agency Associated Press suggested this amount was inaccurate.
+Amidst the 2022 Russian invasion of Ukraine, the media announced DiCaprio donated $10 million to support Ukraine, (Note: DiCaprio donated to humanitarian groups, including CARE, International Rescue Committee, the United Nations' High Commissioner for Refugees and Save the Children.) although the news agency Associated Press suggested this amount was inaccurate.